cproctor/qualitative-coding/README.md

 for qualitative data analysis, they are generally designed to protect users from complexity rather than providing affordances for engaging with complexity via algorithms and data structures.

-QDA, in its various
-forms, is a core methodology for qualitative, mixed methods, and some quantitative research in the social sciences.
-There are a variety of well-known commercial QDA software packages such as NVivo, Dedoose, Atlas.TI, and MaxQDA.
-I have used several of these individually and in research groups; `qc` emerged from my loosely-theorized dissatisfaction with these tools.
-I value open and extensible research software; these were proprietary and expensive.
-I value "plain-text social science" [@healy2020]; these graphical user interfaces (GUIs) were user-friendly but ultimately limiting.
-As I developed prototypes of `qc` for my own use in several prior research projects [@proctor2019], I found that I was continually augmenting [@engelbart1962] my ability to engage with complexity rather than simplifying the problem space.
-The release of `qc` documented here results from a redesign and reimplementation of the original tool, in the hope that it will be useful to others.

 ## Installation